 With technology always evolving and shortages of people with both tech and management skills, job and salary prospects in this field are excellent.
 Pay rates will generally exceed those for pure IT professionals.

 IT is not one of those fields where master's graduates have a clear edge in the job market.
-Employers generally care more for your ability to get results using technology than they do for academic credentials.
+Employers generally care more for your ability to get results than they do for academic credentials.
 But that doesn't mean master's degrees are a waste of time.
-If you can achieve a higher salary for the rest of your career, the case for doing an online master's degree becomes compelling.
+If you can achieve a higher salary for the rest of your career, the case for a master's degree becomes compelling.

-A Master of IT Management degree is one such example.
-This program for IT professionals and technology enthusiasts isn't designed to give you technical skills that could be easily achieved in other ways.
-Students learn foundational skills in emerging or rapidly changing technologies such as AI and cyber security.
+A Master of Technology Management or similar degree is such an example.
+This program for IT professionals and tech enthusiasts isn't designed to give you technical skills .
+Students learn foundational skills in emerging or rapidly changing fields such as AI and cyber security.
 As well, the emphasis is on developing management and communication skills that are often in short supply in the IT sector.

-Franklin University has identified several reasons that make an IT master's degree worth it, including to: upgrade your knowledge in critical areas, build your leadership and management skills, develop cross-functional collaboration skills, and increase your job and salary prospects at management and executive levels.
+Reasons to pursue an IT master's degree include to: upgrade knowledge in critical areas, build leadership and management skills, develop cross-functional collaboration skills, and increase job and salary prospects at executive levels.